thumbnail image

 7. Any member who breaks any of the Club’s rules orgenerally brings the name of the Club into disrepute shall be liable to be called before the Management Committee who shall have the power to suspend or expel the offending member.

-8. The Management Committee decision pertaining to anymatters not provided by these rules shall be fina
+8. The Management Committee decision pertaining to anymatters not provided by these rules shall be final

 9. All members and guests are responsible for their ownsafety when fishing/visiting all Club waters and do so at their own risk and the Committee wish to remind all Anglers they are fishing in natural environments and as such due care and attention should be exercised to ensure they are not endangering themselves and others.